AguaClara/Textbook/AIDE/Specifications.rst

 A. Constant Level Tank

-   1. From the chemical storage tanks, the chemical passes via gravity to a constant head tank.
-The chemical enters the constant head tank via a float valve, which maintains a constant level of chemical in the constant head tank, providing a constant head to drive the chemical through the doser.
+   1. From the chemical storage tanks, the chemical passes via gravity to a constant level tank (see :numref:`figure_spec_constantLevelTank`).
+The chemical enters the constant level tank via a float valve, which maintains a constant level of chemical, providing a constant head to drive the chemical through the doser.

    #.
-The chemical level in the constant head tank shall be level with the fulcrum of the dosing lever.
+The chemical level in the constant level tank shall be level with the fulcrum of the dosing lever.

    #.
-The vertical distance from the constant head tank level to the end of the dosing hose at max flow and max dose shall be 20 cm.
+The vertical distance from the constant level tank level to the end of the dosing hose at max flow and max dose shall be 20 cm.

-.. _figure_constantLevelTank:
+.. _figure_spec_constantLevelTank:

 .. figure:: ../Images/CLT.png
     :width: 600px